FlowFuse/website/src/webinars/2023/industrial-data-node-red.md

 - Connect to an existing PLC using an industrial protocol
 - Integrate data from an external MQTT broker
 - Create a dashboard to visualize common production metrics
-- Filter the data to report by exception and store this data in a database.
+- Sanitize data for recording in a database.
+- Generate a report from recorded data

 This webinar will include a live demonstration of how to set up Node-RED to accomplish the tasks listed above.
 Attendees are expected to have a general understanding of Node-RED.